Local Facilities and Services

 Follow the above link to register online or please contact Helen by text, phone or email for a paper form or for more details: 07881 613472

 Sadly there is no longer a village shop.
 The premises are now occupied by an antiques business, in the Village Hall Car Park.

-They host the visiting Post Office on Mondays and Thursdays.
+They host the visiting Post Office on Thursdays.
 The visiting Post Office comes from Aldbourne Stores who also offer a shopping service which includes general groceries, ready meals, olives and cheese.
-If there is anything anyone would like please pop in and see Mark on Monday or Thursday who will be happy to help.
+If there is anything anyone would like please pop in and see Mark on Thursday morning who will be happy to help.